 Bruno, Fridericus, and Burkhard, as well as Joseph with the baby Jesus and Mary), this one particularly appealed to me as a Nepomuk fan.
 Otherwise, Charlemagne and his father

 The Franconian apostle Kilian on the old Main bridge.
 In the background the Marian Fortress.

 View of Würzburg from halfway up the Marienfestung

 Along the River Main on the Way of St. James, the journey continues through the wine-growing region to Ochsenfurt.

 There I take up quarters in the Restaurant Bären.
-During the evening walk through the charming little town it is already dusk.
+During the evening walk through the charming town of Ochsenburg it is already dusk.